 Some General Guidelines.

 The Saddle Stitch method is most effective for binding booklets and publications with around 64 pages or less.
-Books with more pages may become bulky when folded and may not lay as flat as desired when Saddle Stitched.
+Books with more pages may become bulky when folded and may not lie as flat as desired when Saddle Stitched.
 Also, whenever laying out a book it is important to use ample blank space (margins) around the content of your pages.
 After the book has been bound, you don’t want any print buried too deep in the fold of the book’s spine or too near an edge that may be trimmed.
 To prevent issues such as these, it is always a good idea to check with your printer in the early stages of book design.

 If you have any questions about Saddle Stitching (staple binding) or have any other book binding or printing questions just give us a call.
 We’ll be happy to help in any way we can.